deepak-Balakrishnan23/Neoxe/README.md

 # Neouxe

-A local-first, browser-based design tool — think Figma-style layers, components, design tokens, auto layout, and prototyping, running entirely client-side with no backend or native shell.
+A local-first, browser-based design tool, think Figma-style layers, components, design tokens, auto layout, and prototyping, running entirely client-side with no backend or native shell.